wysockiw/PrusaSlicer-Profiles/README.md

-Hi,
+**PrusaSlicer profiles for Voron 2.4**

-here you can find my Voron 2.4 Prusa Slicer Profiles
+   here you can find Prusa Slicer Profiles for Voron 2.4

+**Prusaslicer version**

    Prusa Slicer Version 2.8.x